Versent/saml2aws/README.md

 # saml2aws

-CLI tool which enables you to login and retrieve [AWS](https://aws.amazon.com/) temporary credentials using SAML with [ADFS 3.x](https://msdn.microsoft.com/en-us/library/bb897402.aspx) or [PingFederate](https://www.pingidentity.com/en/products/pingfederate.html) Identity Providers.
+CLI tool which enables you to login and retrieve [AWS](https://aws.amazon.com/) temporary credentials using SAML with [ADFS](https://msdn.microsoft.com/en-us/library/bb897402.aspx) or [PingFederate](https://www.pingidentity.com/en/products/pingfederate.html) Identity Providers.

 This is based on python code from [
 How to Implement a General Solution for Federated API/CLI Access Using SAML 2.0](https://blogs.aws.amazon.com/security/post/TxU0AVUS9J00FP/How-to-Implement-a-General-Solution-for-Federated-API-CLI-Access-Using-SAML-2-0).